Esther Montelius

-Esther Montelius born 4 May 1871, died 12 December 1948, was a Swedish author who was employed as a telegraph clerk at Stockholm Telegraph Station's branch at Södermalmstorg 26.
+Esther Montelius born 4 May 1871, died 12 December 1948, was a Swedish writer who was employed as a telegraph clerk at Stockholm Telegraph Station's branch at Södermalmstorg 26.

 Biography

 Montelius was born on 4 May 1871, as the daughter of the mill owner G. G. D. Montelius, and Margaretha Christina Segerberg.
 Her first book, Adolfsfors, is a sentimental and romanticized description of Adolfsfors' mill in Värmland.
 The work was published in several editions during the 1920s.

 Parts of it may have been co-written with Frida Åslund.

 Montelius is buried at Norra begravningsplatsen in Stockholm.